jesperingels/performance-matters-1819/README.md

 ##### Optimized runtime on slow 3G network, with cache *disabled*
 ![Non Optimized runtime](public/readme-img/OptiNoCache.png)
+With these optimisations the runtime for this app has been reduced to 9 seconds!

 For this optimisation I used the following features:
 * g-zip compression